Cook Islands Trust Administration

 Request a Consultation

-The licensed Cook Islands trustee company is the operational center of the trust.
-It holds legal title to trust assets, maintains the trust’s banking and custody relationships, processes distribution requests, files regulatory returns with the Financial Supervisory Commission, and coordinates with the settlor’s U.S. tax advisors on annual reporting obligations.
+The licensed Cook Islands trustee company runs the trust.
+It holds legal title to trust assets, maintains banking and custody relationships, processes distribution requests, files regulatory returns with the Financial Supervisory Commission, and coordinates with the settlor’s U.S. tax advisors on annual reporting.

 Treating the trustee like an employee is one of the most common administration mistakes because it erodes the independence that gives the structure its legal force.
-How trustee companies operate in practice—staffing, onboarding, investment oversight, compliance operations, and staff transitions—directly affects whether the trustee’s independence is real or nominal.
+Licensed Cook Islands trustees carry professional indemnity insurance covering negligence and misconduct by their staff—a layer of accountability that distinguishes regulated trustee companies from informal arrangements.
+The way a trustee company staffs its operations, handles onboarding, and manages compliance directly affects whether that independence is real or nominal.

 Governance: Trustee and Protector

 Cook Islands trust governance divides authority between two roles.
 The trustee administers the trust and owes fiduciary duties to the beneficiaries.
-The protector oversees the trustee with specific powers defined in the trust deed, the most important of which is the authority to remove and replace the trustee.
+The protector oversees the trustee with specific powers defined in the trust deed, the most important being the authority to remove and replace the trustee.

 This division exists because a trustee operating thousands of miles from the settlor, in a different legal system, needs an accountability mechanism that does not depend on expensive litigation.
 The protector provides that mechanism.
 But the division only works if the protector’s powers remain supervisory rather than directive.